-COMPUTERIZED INFORMATION SYSTEMS (COSY)
+COMPUTERIZED INFORMATION SYSTEMS (SICI)

-COSY 6065.
-MANAGEMENT INFORMA-TION SYSTEMS (I).
+SICI 6065.
+MANAGEMENT INFORMATION SYSTEMS (I).
 Three credit hours.
-Two hours of lecture and two one and a half-hour laboratories per week.
+Two and a half hours of lecture and two and a half hours of laboratory per week.

 Basic concepts in data processing and the evaluation and usage of the computer as a valuable tool in decision-making.
-Emphasis on the usage of commercially available software packages in word processing, spreadsheets and data-base management that will enable the student to recognize the potential use of the computer as a managerial resource.
+Utilization of commercially available software packages in word processing, spreadsheets and data-base management that will enable the student to use the computer as a managerial resource will be emphasized.